 What about paper ballots?

 After much discussion and evaluation, we decided to eliminate paper ballots this year.
 Last year, we found it impossible to verify the validity of the paper ballot we received.
-Because our online platform has numerous security features that helps prevent voter fraud, we are strictly going with it.
+Because our online platform has numerous security features that help prevent voter fraud, we are strictly going with it.

 Any restrictions on who can win?

-Any business or individual who does not provide good representation of Benchmark Media, Harrisburg Magazine or the competition may be determined to be ineligible and eliminated from the competition at any time.
+Any business or individual who does not provide a good representation of Benchmark Media, Harrisburg Magazine or the competition may be determined to be ineligible and eliminated from the competition at any time.
 Also, any business that has demonstrated an unwillingness to follow the rules of the competition may be eliminated.

 Why do you require business to register?